Black Jack in Pitt County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Bryan Grimes (approx. 5˝ miles away); Haddocks Crossroads (approx. 6 miles away); Red Banks Church (approx. 7.2 miles away); Fort Fisher Hero (approx. 7.3 miles away); Trinity Church (approx. 8.2 miles away); Trinity School (approx. 8.3 miles away); Tranter's Creek (approx. 9˝ miles away); Former Colleges (approx. 9.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 347 times since then and 29 times this year.
-Photos: 1, 2, 3, 4. submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on December 2, 2020.
+It was originally submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 434 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on September 5, 2014, by Don Morfe of Baltimore, Maryland.
+5. submitted on December 1, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bernard Fisher was the editor who published this page.